How To Get Pre-Approved For a Credit Card

 Interest rates can vary significantly from one credit card to the next.
 Compare the interest rates of multiple cards to determine which one offers the best deal.
 Be sure to also read through the fine print to understand the terms and conditions associated with each card’s interest rate.
 While some cards may offer a 0% APR promotional period, you’ll want to be aware of when it ends so you’re not caught off guard.

 Credit cards offer a wide variety of rewards and benefits.
-It’s important to read through the details of each card’s rewards and benefits to determine which card is the best fit for you.
+So make sure to read through the details of each card’s rewards and benefits to determine which card is the best fit for you.
 Consider things such as cash-back rewards, bonus points, and airline miles.

 Once you have narrowed down your choices, you can apply for pre-approval for the credit card.